ClickHouse/ClickHouse/docs/en/query_language/functions/string_search_functions.md

 # Functions for Searching Strings

 The search is case-sensitive by default in all these functions.
 There are separate variants for case insensitive search.
-The search substring or regular expression must be a constant in all these functions.

 ## position(haystack, needle), locate(haystack, needle)